CastosHQ/Seriously-Simple-Podcasting/readme.txt

 10. Recent episodes widget.
 11. Single episode widget.
 12. Podcast series widget.
+13. Podcast playlist widget.
-13. An example of the styled podcast RSS feed when viewed directly in the browser.
+14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==